entelognathus/Sarcopterygian-phylogeny/Characters list of sarocopterygians.md

 > - Giles *et al*.
 (2015): The character formulation of Davis *et al*.
 (2012) did not distinguish between ordered arrangements of fin scales and lepidotrichia. *Acanthodians* and *Dialipina* (uncatalogued specimen, Musem für Naturkunde, Berlin) exhibit fin web scales that are not markedly distinguished from the body scales.
 Fin web scales of *Dialipina* even include a distinct peg-­‐and-­‐socket articulation.
 This character thus refers to the alignment only, but not to the specialized rectangle-­‐shaped scales in osteichthyans. *Poracanthodes* is changed to '? ' because fin webs do not appear to be preserved in articulated specimens(Valiukevicius 1992). *Brachyacanthus* and *Parexus* scored '1'(pers. obs.
 SG, NHMUK P.130, P.38593 for *Parexus*, and NHMUK P.6959 and P.9595 *Brachyacanthus*). *Brochoadmones* is scored '0' based on observations on UALVP41495. *Campbellodus* scored '? '.
 14. Differentiated lepidotrichia: 0. absent; 1. present.
 > Lu *et al*.
 (2017), Character 14; Lu *et al*.
 (2016), Character 14; Giles *et al*.
 (2015), Character 14.
+> - Giles *et al*.
+(2015): Refers to the distinct rectangular shape of the aligned lepidotrichia-­‐like scales.
+This character is scored contingently on the state of the previous character. *Dialipina* is coded '0'(uncatalogued specimen, Musem für Naturkunde, Berlin).
 15. Body scale growth pattern: 0. comprising single odontode unit/generation ("monodontode"); 1. comprising a complex of multipe odontode generations/units ("polyodontode").
 > Lu *et al*.
 (2017), Character 15; Lu *et al*.
 (2016), Character 15; Giles *et al*.
 (2015), Character 15; Davis *et al*.
 (2012), Character 8.
+> - Giles *et al*.
+(2015): *Climatius* is scored '1' based on Ørvig(1967) showing multiple apposed cusps on the body scales of this taxon. *Onychodus* is re-­scored '1'.
+The scales of *Gemuendina* appear to have only a single external tubercle, implying that they may have been monodontode.
+However, this is not corroborated by any histological data and so *Gemuendina* is conservatively scored '?'.
 16. Body scale growth concentric: 0. absent; 1. present.
 > Lu *et al*.
 (2017), Character 16; Lu *et al*.
 (2016), Character 16; Giles *et al*.
 (2015), Character 16; Davis *et al*.
 (2012), Character 9.
 17. Generations of odontodes: 0. buried; 1. areally growing; 2. resorbed.
 > Lu *et al*.
 (2017), Character 17; Lu *et al*.
 (2016), Character 17; Giles *et al*.
 (2015), Character 17.
+> - Giles *et al*.
+(2015): This character is scored contingently on the presence of polyodontote scales.
+Taxa displaying monodontote scales are coded as inapplicable.
 18. Body scales with peg-and-socket articulation: 0. absent; 1. present.
 > Lu *et al*.
 (2017), Character 18; Lu *et al*.
 (2016), Character 18; Giles *et al*.
 (2015), Character 18; Davis *et al*.
 (2012), Character 10.
 > - Lu *et al*.
 (2016; 2017): Changed from ‘?’ to ‘1’ in *Styloichthys*.
+> - Giles *et al*.
+(2015): *Lupopsyrus* is scored '0', consistent with the description by Hanke & Davis (2012).
 19. Scale peg: 0. broad; 1. narrow.
 > Lu *et al*.
 (2017), Character 19; Lu *et al*.
 (2016), Character 19; Giles *et al*.
 (2015), Character 19; Patterson (1982), Character 5; Cloutier & Ahlberg (1996), Character 4; Dietze (2000), Character 57; Schultze & Cumbaa (2001), Character 88; Zhu & Schultze (2001), Character 199; Zhu *et	al*.
 (2001), Character 145; Zhu & Yu (2002), Character 145; Cloutier & Arratia (2004), Character 178; Zhu *et al*.
 (2006), Character 112; Friedman (2007), Character 128; Brazeau (2009), Character 139; Zhu *et al*.
 (2009), Character 139; Zhu *et al*.
 (2013), Character 143.
 > - Lu *et al*.
 (2016; 2017): Changed from ‘?’ to ‘0’ in *Styloichthys*.